SimoneGianni/tsMatchers/README.md

 What is it?
 -----------

-A set of typesafe typescript matchers inspired by Hamcrest matchers for junit, to be used for easier and more descriptive APIs and test assertions.
+A set of typesafe typescript matchers inspired by Hamcrest matchers for junit, to be used for easier and more descriptive test assertions.

 Why should i use it?
 --------------------

 When developing TypeScript, you often need to write some tests, mostly unit tests.
-There are currently a number of frameworks to write those tests, with tsUnit being a known one, and many others from the JavaScript world.
+There are currently a number of frameworks to write those tests, like Mocha, Jest, TsUnit just to name a few.

 However, the assertions in most of those frameworks are not very descriptive nor easy to use.